Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

     with torch.no_grad():
         y_hat = model(x)

-Check out :ref:`Inference in Production <production_inference>` doc to learn about the possible ways to perform inference in production.
+Check out :ref:`Inference in Production <production_inference>` guide to learn about the possible ways to perform inference in production.

 -----------